Urinary Stones in Bulldogs and French Bulldogs

 - V4B Bully Antiseptic XL Skinfold Wipes can help prevent urinary tract problems.

-Your bully might exhibit the same clinical signs with either a stone or UTI.
+Your bully might exhibit the same clinical signs as a stone or UTI.
 Therefore, I recommend that you take radiographs and/or an ultrasound of your bully’s abdomen, in addition to urine, to help rule out urethral, bladder, ureter, and/or kidney stones.

 Urine analysis is not adequate for ruling out bacterial infections (UTI).